jamesob/jamesob.github.io/_posts/2017-04-11-leaving-segwit-on-the-table.md

 selfishly reap the benefits and then take a crack at pursuing a fork?

 To leave SegWit on the table seems fairly irrational to me -- it feels like too big an oversight.
-And I certainly don't think anyone who has a technical horse in this race is dumb enough to miss its obvious benefits, which creates interesting circumstantial evidence in the case of ASICBOOST.
+And I don't think anyone who has a technical horse in this race is dumb enough to miss its obvious benefits, which creates interesting circumstantial evidence in the case of ASICBOOST.